 - How a home equity loan works

-- How to choose between a cash-out refinance and a home equity loan
+- How to choose the right home equity loan

 How a cash-out refinance works

-A cash-out refinance is a method of replacing your existing mortgage loan.
-It’s a type of mortgage refinance where you apply for a new mortgage that’s larger than your current loan balance.
-Once approved, the new loan is used to pay off your old mortgage and any loan costs and closing costs you choose to pay, and you’ll receive the difference between the two loans in cash (this is the “cash-out” portion of the transaction).
-You’ll also get a new monthly payment based on your new loan terms and balance.
+Once approved, the new loan pays off your old mortgage and any closing costs, and you’ll receive the difference between the two loans in cash.
+You’ll also get a new monthly mortgage payment based on your new loan terms and balance.